harshagangari747/computervisionblogfall2024.github.io/SpotTheDifferencesUsingCV.md

   <div align='center'>
     <img width="600" height="300" alt="image" src="https://github.com/user-attachments/assets/d2b89383-1d70-4d1b-a355-abfa16b22a5e">
   </div>
-  <p>The above is generated when the prompt is given to DALL-E the image just left-shift of image and that does not have much noticeable difference in them (just a bottle on the table) </p>
+  <p><b>Image-2:</b>The above image is generated when the prompt is given to DALL-E the image on right is just left-shift of image on left and that does not have much noticeable difference in them (just a bottle on the table) </p>
 </div>